 - 1 tsp ground cinnamon

 - ½ cup unsalted butter room temperature

 - Mix all crumb topping ingredients in a small bowl until well incorporated.
 Set aside.

 - Preheat oven to 350F.
 Lightly grease the bottom and sides of a 9-inch round springform pan.

 - In a medium bowl, toss 1 pound apples with 2 tablespoons fresh orange juice.
-Stir in 1/3 cup brown sugar, 1 1/2 teaspoons cardamom and 1 teaspoon cinnamon.
-Set aside.
+Stir in ⅓ cup brown sugar, 1 ½ teaspoons cardamom and 1 teaspoon cinnamon.

-- For the crumble, mix all ingredients in a small bowl until well incorporated.
-Sprinkle on top of your batter.
-Bake for 60 minutes or until golden brown and the edges start to separate from the pan.
+- Bake for 60 minutes or until golden brown and the edges start to separate from the pan.
 A toothpick inserted in the middle should come out with minimal crumbs.

 - Cool in the pan for 10 minutes.
 Run a sharp knife around the edges of the pan before releasing the sides.
 Serve warm.

-Did you make apple crumble coffee cake?
+Happy baking!
+Did you make this apple cardamom coffee cake?
+How did you like it?
 I’d love to hear from you in the comments section below.